Ariel Laur is a freelance writer from NYC who shares her wealth of knowledge about health, beauty, and nutrition.

 - I then placed a cotton sports sock over each plastic sock (optional) since I read that this helps the peel to make better contact.

-- I set a timer and waiting for the one hour time to elapse.
-During this time I did walk around just a bit but the peel liquid and plastic sock made walking around seem cumbersome and I felt like I might slip.
+- I set a timer and waited for the one-hour time to elapse.
+During this time, I did walk around just a bit but the peel liquid and plastic sock made walking around seem cumbersome, and I felt like I might slip.

 - I then washed the peel off my feet and forgot about it.
 I didn't feel any difference in the skin of my feet.
 My husband noticed that my feet did feel soft directly after this treatment.

-- 7 days later peeling really began, this was weird and fun, the skin was peeling off in bits and it was also temping to pull of the sections of skin with my fingers but the directions say to allow peeling to occur naturally, only remove skin that is already seperated.
+- 7 days later peeling really began, and this was weird and fun as the skin was peeling off in bits, and it was also tempting to pull off the sections of skin with my fingers, but the directions say to allow peeling to occur naturally, only remove skin that is already separated.
 Taking a bath or soaking the feet helped the dead skin to come off more easily.

 - 3 weeks: There was still some peeling on the top of my feet that lasted a couple of days longer.

 - End Result: Beautiful soft feet, something I never thought I would have!

 While I do highly recommend this treatment since the results are quite amazing, you really can have smooth healthy feet, but the experience takes a while.
 It is a process that might not appeal to everyone since there will be dead sections of skin falling off during the process.
 Also, although my feet are quite soft, there are a few parts—perhaps those are callouses—where the skin feels thick.
 I might consider doing the treatment again.